cuhsat/pssst/README.md

 $ pssst [option|command] [~|username:password@server] [receiver message...]
 ```

+The server address must be specified with the user name or set via the `PSSST`
+environment variable.

 Server
 ------
-The default server TCP port is `62221` and can be changed via `config.json`.

 If you are using Heroku, the server can easily be deployed using this custom
 [buildpack](https://github.com/cuhsat/heroku-buildpack-pssst) by clicking
 [here](https://heroku.com/deploy?template=https://github.com/cuhsat/pssst).